bitwarden/contributing-docs/docs/architecture/adr/0017-watchOS-use-swift.md

   one is overriden by the stub one)
 - Set up is harder given that we need to bundle the XCode built watchOS app into the Xamarin iOS app and update CI accordingly

+## Pros and Cons of the Options

+### Net using Xamarin

+- :white_check_mark: Keeps same tech stack
+- :white_check_mark: Shares a lot of code
+- :white_check_mark: Easier learning curve and reviews
+- :white_check_mark: Easy integration into the regular iOS app
+- :no_entry: Several important issues affecting the watchOS dev experience, particularly can't debug correctly
+- :no_entry: watchOS platform not being a priority for the .Net team
+- :no_entry: No plans to include watchOS support on MAUI and neither on .Net 7 nor on .Net 8

+### Swift using WatchKit

+- :white_check_mark: It's the native approach meaning it's always up to date
+- :white_check_mark: Lots of documentation and examples/projects to look
+- :white_check_mark: Debugging works as expected
+- :no_entry: Steep learning curve (language + watch related stuff)
+- :no_entry: Hard to integrate to the regular iOS app

+### Swift using SwiftUI

+- :white_check_mark: It's the native approach meaning it's always up to date
+- :white_check_mark: Lots of documentation and examples/projects to look
+- :white_check_mark: Debugging works as expected
+- :white_check_mark: Fast development with SwiftUI Framework
+- :white_check_mark: Previews enhance the development experience to the sky taking a lot less effort
+- :no_entry: Steep learning curve (language + watch related stuff + SwiftUI framework)
+- :no_entry: Hard to integrate to the regular iOS app
+- :no_entry: SwiftUI is not polished enough yet so some things to keep in mind are special navigation and rendering issues